elbehery95/i2c_draft_gsoc/TOP/README.md

 #I2C/PWM interface

-This is the top module including the PWM, i2c slave
+This is the top module including the PWM, i2c slave [this is a prototype just to gain understaning about the big picture of the system]

 ###NOTES
 1- The PWM module is connected to the i2c slave output, but both circuits are not synchronized with each other, so far the design didn't include metastability handling